edovio/Open_Student_Book/CodeOfConduct.md

 # Code of Conduct

-OpenStudentBook Project is born to make a small guide to interest Students in the community of the Open Project.
+OpenStudentBook Project is born to make a brief guide to interest Students in the community of the Open Project.
 We value the participation of every university student, teacher, researcher, Ph or worker with an University Degree and want all attendees to have an enjoyable and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the whole experience.